Back to Reputation Management

 I already have a Google Business Profile with good reviews.
 Why does completeness matter?
 Reviews and completeness serve different purposes.
 Reviews build trust once someone has found you.
 Completeness determines whether Google shows you in the first place.
 A venue with 200 five-star reviews but a 40% complete profile will be outranked by a competitor with 80 reviews and a fully complete profile in many search scenarios.
 Google's algorithm treats completeness as a signal of legitimacy and relevance — it needs data to match you to the right searches.

 How does the Chrome Extension pricing work?
 The Chrome Extension gives you 5 free AI review responses to try.
-After that, the completeness scanner, review monitoring, AI-drafted responses, and the full platform are all included with booteek Pro (£99/quarter).
+After that, the completeness scanner, review monitoring, AI-drafted responses, and the full platform are all included with booteek Pro.
 That also gives you the AI Companion that helps you fix what's missing, the B.E.S.T.
-Score dashboard for tracking your overall digital health, and the team composition features.
-Think of the extension as the tool you use daily, and the platform as the intelligence layer that makes it strategic.
+Score dashboard that gives you a single number on your venue's overall health, and the team-development tools that show how customer experience tracks against staff stability — all in one subscription, not nine.